alpyen/Overgrowth-Scripting-Helper/README.md

 Now that the migration to Windows 10 is done I'm trying to rework everything from scratch with error handlers to begin with, so I don't need to add them afterwards.

  ### Known Bugs/ToDo-List:
-- Tab Scriptable UI crashes on search (because tagname != dict key)
 - Live Search reconstructs full TreeView on each input change (should use last treeview though (while typing, not removing), much faster)
 - Live Search ignores last character
 - Live Search reacts on every keyhit, but should only on changed input
-- type of variables are not shown
 - symbols are buggy, get mixed up sometimes and Correct Icons (specialize more)
 - parameters are being split wrong if they have defaults like uv_a = vec2(0, 0) (needs fix in Calltips too)
 - search filters too everything, even the parameters of a matched function (although it should show all)
 - Add Docs2XML (Calltip-Parser)
+- type of variables are not shown (Docs2XML needs to parse the type)
+- Functions/Classes etc. are not sorted by Docs2XML
-- Rework Calltips (correct parsing)
+- Rework Calltips (correct parsing, Docs2XML?)
 - Add Description to Calltips
 - Cleanup Code
-- ERROR HANDLING duuuude
 - Rework the appearance?
 Remove standard title bar and make it more appealing?